Temiloluwa/large-language-model-apps/sagemaker_llama_apps/README.md

-# LLM Apps
+# Sagemaker LLAMA Apps

-This Repo is for researching and prototying llm apps
+This Repo is for researching and prototying Sagemaker LLAMA Apps

-## LLMs
+## Models in Use

+Langchain integrations for llama models hosted on Sagemaker Endpoints have been implemented.

 1. llama hosted on Sagemaker
 2. OpenAI GPT models
 3. OpenAI GPT embeddings